bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module3-nosql-and-document-oriented-databases/README.md

 ## Assignment

-Reproduce (debugging as needed) the live lecture task of setting up and inserting the RPG data (specifically the `charactercreator_character`, `charactercreator_character_inventory`, `armory_item`, and `armory_weapon`) into a MongoDB instance.
+Reproduce the live lecture task of setting up and inserting the RPG data (specifically the `charactercreator_character`, `charactercreator_character_inventory`, `armory_item`, and `armory_weapon`) into a MongoDB instance.
 Your documents in MongoDB should contain the character traits